Northern Plains Railroad

-The railroad interchanges with the Canadian Pacific Railway in Kenmare, North Dakota and Thief River Falls, Minnesota; the Minnesota Northern Railroad in Thief River Falls, Minnesota; and the BNSF Railway in Ardoch, North Dakota.
+The railroad interchanges with the Canadian Pacific Kansas City in Kenmare, North Dakota, and Thief River Falls, Minnesota; the Minnesota Northern Railroad in Thief River Falls; and the BNSF Railway in Ardoch, North Dakota.

-The railroad has its headquarters in Fordville, North Dakota, where it operates its largest yard facility, and also has a field office located in Lansford, North Dakota, where it operates another large yard and roundhouse.
+The railroad has its headquarters in Fordville, North Dakota, where it operates its largest yard facility, and also has a field office in Lansford, North Dakota, where it operates a yard and engine terminal.

 As of 2006, the Northern Plains Railroad employed 43 people and handled approximately 17,000 carloads per year.
 The primary commodities hauled included wheat, barley, durum, and soybeans.

 History

 Formation

 The Northern Plains Railroad was formed in January 1997 after the Soo Line Railroad, under control as a subsidiary of the Canadian Pacific Railway, decided to lease 388 mi of branch line trackage in Minnesota and North Dakota.

-The track originally leased to the railroad consisted of the 168 mi Devils Lake Subdivision between Thief River Falls, Minnesota, and Harlow, North Dakota, and the 217 mi Bisbee Subdivision between Fordville, North Dakota, and Kenmare, North Dakota.
-The two lines formed the Soo Line Railroad's so-called "wheatline" that served as a connection between its main line from Glenwood, Minnesota, to Noyes, Minnesota, (and on to Winnipeg, Manitoba, via the Canadian Pacific) and its main line from Glenwood, Minnesota, to Portal, North Dakota, (and on to Moose Jaw, Saskatchewan, via the Canadian Pacific).
+The track originally leased to the railroad consisted of the 168 mi Devils Lake Subdivision between Thief River Falls, Minnesota, and Harlow, North Dakota, and the 217 mi Bisbee Subdivision between Fordville and Kenmare, North Dakota.
+The two lines formed the Soo Line Railroad's so-called "wheatline" that served as a connection between its main line from Glenwood, Minnesota, to Noyes, Minnesota (and on to Winnipeg, Manitoba, via the Canadian Pacific) and its main line from Glenwood, Minnesota, to Portal, North Dakota (and on to Moose Jaw, Saskatchewan, via the Canadian Pacific).